 The country's lakes and rivers provide a bounty—some 50 delicacies, including crayfish.
 And the Swiss like their (fall) hunting season fare: hare, deer, wild boar, and game birds.

-More than 450 types of cheese are produced in Switzerland; some 11, including the quintessential "Swiss cheese," Emmentaler, are labeled AOC, which means production is controlled and protected.
+More than 450 types of cheese are produced in Switzerland; some 11, including the quintessential "Swiss cheese," Emmental, are labeled AOC, which means production is controlled and protected.
 The term "Alp cheese" designates cheese produced from summer milk when cows graze in high-altitude meadows.
-But there aren't only semihard cow's milk wheels—there are hard cheeses, too, like Sbrinz AOC (made in central Switzerland), and soft patties like tomme (made in Vaud).
+But there aren't only semihard cow's milk wheels—there are hard cheeses, too, like Sbrinz AOC (made in central Switzerland), and soft patties like Tomme (made in Vaud).
 An October-through-March must-try is spoonable Vacherin Mont d'Or AOC.
-Unusual regional items include Schabziger from Glarus: small, green, cone-shaped, and redolent with the smell of blue fenugreek.
-Favorite cheese dishes include fondue and raclette.
+Unusual regional items include Schabziger from Glarus: small, green, cone shaped, and redolent with the smell of blue fenugreek.